Scroll through learning resources related to current and past exhibits

-- Space Kit 2017: Explore SPACE with hands-on materials and lessons from the 2017 NISE network's Explore Earth and Space Toolkit.
+- Exploring the Earth: Explore the Earth with hands-on materials and lessons from the NISE network.

-- Space Kit 2018: Explore SPACE with hands-on materials and lessons from the 2018 NISE network's Explore Earth and Space Toolkit.
+- Exploring the Sun: Explore the Sun with hands-on materials and lessons from the NISE network.

 - Let's Do Chemistry: Bring Chemistry into any classroom with these exciting and easy hands-on activities from the NISE Network's Explore Science: Let's Do Chemistry Toolkit.